16:56:10

 The AI Assistant acts as a "dry run" for the AI Trader.
 It runs the same analysis logic as the automated trader but does not execute any trades.

 Execution mode matters: In Server Mode, the AI Assistant analyzes the market securely on the backend servers and can continue running in the background after you close the browser.
+Qualifying server-mode trader calls may be billed with a VTX Macro platform fee.
 In Client Mode, the browser owns the analysis logic entirely on your device, meaning the Assistant only runs while your active browser session keeps control.
+Client Mode never charges a VTX Macro platform fee.

 This allows you to see exactly what the AI would do in the current market conditions without risking capital.
 You can activate it by toggling the AI Assistant switch on the Trade page (top right panel).